hda-technical/dancebooks/transcriptions/[1807, us] Cotillions & Country Dances.md

 ### {Page} 8.
 La Fayette Forever

 Allemand, chasse 4 open back again, balance in the middle, then 1/2 right & left.
-The gent. then balance & turn the ladies to their left hand only halfway, set, chasse all eight that you may be in your former place, the S[^10] & 4th couple do the same.
+The gent. then balance & turn the ladies to their left hand only halfway, set, chasse all eight that you may be in your former place, the 3d & 4th couple do the same.

-[^10]: S-shaped figure of unclear meaning

 ### 9. German Spa

-All round, the 2 opposite couples take your partner hands & change places, chasse 4 only 5 steps, so back again, balance in the middle, set, 1/2 across hands that you may be in your places, the same couple turn contrary partners opposite, then turn your own with your right hand, half way, {Page} balance with your partner, set, half right & left, with the opposite coupleswhich brings you to your former places.
+All round, the 2 opposite couples take your partner hands & change places, chasse 4 only 5 steps, so back again, balance in the middle, set, 1/2 across hands that you may be in your places, the same couple turn contrary partners opposite, then turn your own with your right hand, half way, {Page} balance with your partner, set, half right & left, with the opposite couples which brings you to your former places.
 The other 2 couples do the same.

 ### 10. Commencement